 Then there’s texting.
 Younger audiences, in particular, tend to prefer SMS because it’s fast, convenient, and compatible with other activities.
 That’s great news for your sales team because SMS open rates are as high as 98% compared to 20% of emails.

-Email and SMS are the essential ingredients of any drip campaign.
+Email and SMS are the essential ingredients of any marketing drip campaign.
 But, you won’t see results without the machine that brings them together.

 With both automation and personalization, a CRM keeps your drip campaign running on autopilot.
 When it’s time to close the sale, it’ll let you know!